Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 **OPTIONAL**
 If you don't need to validate you don't need to implement this method.

-In this step you'd normally do the forward pass and calculate the loss for a batch.
-You can also do fancier things like multiple forward passes, calculate accuracy, or save example outputs (using self.experiment or whatever you want).
-Really, anything you want.
+In this step you'd normally generate examples or calculate anything of interest such as accuracy.

-This is most likely the same as your training_step.
-But unlike training step, the outputs from here will go to validation_end for collation.
+The dict you return here will be available in the validation_end method.

 **Params**